pomonam/kronfluence/DOCUMENTATION.md

 - `module_partition_size`: Number of module partitions for computing influence scores.
 - `per_module_score`: Whether to return a per-module influence scores.
 Instead of summing over influences across all modules, this will keep track of intermediate module-wise scores.
-- `per_token_score`: Whether to return a per-token influence scores.
-Instead of summing over influence scores across all tokens, this will keep track of influence scores for each token.
-Note that this is only supported for Transformer-based models (language modeling).
 - `query_gradient_rank`: The rank for the query batching (low-rank approximation to the preconditioned query gradient; see **Section 3.2.2**).
 If `None`, no query batching will be used.
 - `query_gradient_svd_dtype`: `dtype` for performing singular value decomposition (SVD) for query batch.
 You can also use `torch.float64`.
 - `num_query_gradient_aggregations`: Number of query gradients to aggregate over.
 For example, when `num_query_gradient_aggregations=2` with